natumekazuki/MonochromeMemory.ChromeExtension.Settings-Library/README.md

-# MonochromeMemory Chrome Extension Settings
+# MonochromeMemory Chrome Extension Settings Library

 A reusable Svelte-based settings library designed for Chrome extensions and other projects.
 This library provides a dynamic settings UI and integrates with Chrome's `chrome.storage.sync` API for data persistence.